Chapter 5 Another Pregnancy

 Maeve's POV

-"Herman, wait," I whispered, my voice barely audible over the hum of the ventilation.
+"Herman, wait," I whispered, my voice barely audible over the hum of the ventilation fan, its low drone filling the space like a barrier.
 "I can't...
 I'm on my period."

 His eyebrows furrowed, and I could feel the tension in his fingers.
-"That's not possible," he said, his voice low and controlled.
+"That's not possible," he said, his voice low and controlled, each word measured like a blade being sharpened.
 "Your cycle is regular.
 I know your schedule."

-A chill ran through me at his words.
-Of course he would know—he always appeared in my room like clockwork right after my period ended, demanding what he considered rightfully his.
+A chill ran through me at his words, icy and unrelenting.
+Of course he would know — he always appeared in my room like clockwork right after my period ended, demanding what he considered rightfully his.
+His knowledge of my body was as precise as it was invasive, a reminder that even the most private parts of my life were not truly mine.

 "Check if you don't believe me," I managed to say, fighting to keep my voice steady.

-His hand moved downward, and I held my breath.
-Through the thin cotton of my underwear, his fingers traced along until they encountered the unmistakable bulk of the sanitary pad.
+His hand moved downward, and I held my breath, every muscle in my body tensing as if bracing for impact.
+Through the thin cotton of my underwear, his fingers traced along until they encountered the unmistakable bulk of the sanitary pad, which I had put on earlier to absorb the mysterious bleeding.
 His grip finally loosened, and the silence that followed was deafening.

-Herman took a step back, and I could breathe again.
+Herman took a step back, and I could breathe again, though the air felt thin and insufficient.
 In the mirror, I watched as he ran a hand through his perfectly styled hair, his jaw clenched in frustration.
-The carefully maintained facade of control was cracking, just slightly.
+The carefully maintained facade of control was cracking, just slightly, and I could see the storm brewing beneath the surface.

 He straightened his tie, his movements precise and measured as he collected himself before walking to the door of my bedroom.
 Only when I heard it close behind him did I allow my shoulders to sag, releasing the tension I had been holding.
 In the mirror, my reflection looked pale and small, water still dripping from my hair onto my shoulders.